Charged bosons made of fermions in a solid state system without Cooper pairing

-These results, and the identification of the Q line as a quaternion, are consistent with the straightforward theory based on the configuration space method of the binding energy calculation~\cite{Bondarev2016,Bondarev11PRB,BondVlad18}.
-The method gives experimentally confirmed binding energies both for interlayer trions~\cite{Science} and for biexcitons~\cite{JonFinley} in TMD materials.
+{\bf Theoretical model}.
+These results, and the identification of the Q line as a quaternion, are consistent with the straightforward theory based on the configuration space method of the binding energy calculation~\cite{Bondarev2016,Bondarev11PRB,Bondarev14PRB,BondVlad18}.
+The same method gives experimentally confirmed binding energies both for interlayer trions~\cite{Science} and for biexcitons~\cite{JonFinley} in TMD materials.
 The configuration-space theory has also been able to explain the evidence for a positive/negative trion binding energy difference~\cite{Science,preprint-bond}.
 We use it here with the additional inclusion of the image charges in the metal layer.
-The approach itself was originally pioneered by Landau~\cite{LandauQM}, Gor'kov and Pitaevski~\cite{Pitaevski63}, Holstein and Herring~\cite{Herring} in their studies of molecular binding and magnetism.
+The approach itself was originally pioneered by Landau~\cite{LandauQM}, Gor'kov and Pitaevski~\cite{Pitaevski63}, Holstein and Herring~\cite{Herring,Herring2} in their studies of molecular binding and magnetism.

 In our model, shown in Fig.~\ref{qfig1}(b), the intralayer (direct) trion makes the ``core'' to attach a like charge from the other monolayer to form the quaternion complex.
-The axial symmetry of such a complex relative to the axis perpendicular to the bilayer, supplemented by the image charges of the same symmetry in metal, makes its ground-state coordinate wave function even (no nodes).
-In order for a quantum system to remain stable its ground-state wave function must have no nodes~\cite{LandauQM}.
-We first calculate the intralayer trion binding energy in the presence of image charges.
-In the configuration space approach a singly charged exciton complex, i.e., the negative or positive trion, is regarded as a bound system of two equivalent excitons sharing the same hole (or electron)~\cite{Bondarev2016}.
-The trion bound state forms due to the exchange under-barrier tunneling between the equivalent configurations of the electron-hole system in the configuration space of the two independent relative electron-hole motion coordinates representing the two equivalent excitons separated by the center-of-mass-to-center-of-mass distance $\Delta\rho$ as sketched in Fig.~\ref{qfig1}(b) (see also Fig.~S9 of the SI file).
-The tunnel exchange rate $J_{X^\pm}$ controls the binding strength.
+The axial symmetry of such a complex relative to the axis perpendicular to the bilayer, supplemented by the image charges of the same symmetry in metal, makes its ground-state coordinate wave function even (no nodes), as required for stability.\cite{LandauQM}

+The first step is to calculate the binding energy of this intralayer trion in the presence of the image charges.
+This calculation follows the same method as used elsewhere for charged indirect excitons, discussed in the Supplementary file, which treats the trion as a bound state of two equivalent excitons sharing the same hole (or electron)~\cite{Bondarev2016}.
+The trion bound state can then be found as the minimum in the energy landscape for the two configurations of the free carrier belonging to either exciton, with a tunneling barrier between the two configurations.
+The tunneling exchange rate $J_{X^\pm}$ controls the binding strength.
 The binding energy of the trion ground state is given by~\cite{preprint-bond}